 if your enquiry is for 9 or more people please click here to request a quote.

 In order that we can guarantee your booking, you will need to make payment in full.
 However, all cruise transfer/tours which are booked from this webpage, are not subject to cancellation charges up to 42 days (6 weeks) prior to the the transfer/tour travel date.
 Within 41 days of your travel date, our normal booking conditions shall apply.

-The luggage allowance is 2 large cases per passenger plus hand luggage.
-We do not carry outsize items like bicycles, surfboards etc. Please inform us in advance if you have a wheelchair, mobility vehicle etc
+The luggage allowance is 2 large cases per passenger (maximum 23kgs per case) plus 2 pieces of hand luggage (max 10kg per case).
+If you have more than this you must contact our office prior to travel.
+We do not carry outsize items (eg bicycles) and you MUST inform us in advance if you have a wheelchair, mobility vehicle etc.